 - Anonymous Benefactor: On her way out, Cordelia's co-worker tells her not to forget her dress.
-Cordy says she hasn't finished paying for it, but the girl says someone picked up the tab.
+Cordy says she hasn't finished paying for it, but the girl says someone else footed the bill.

 - Autocannibalism: One of Anya's clients wished for her ex to cannibalize himself.
 "Even I had a hard time watching that one, let me tell you."